jarun/nnn/README.md

 ##### Leader key

-The Leader key provides a powerful multi-functional navigation mechanism.
+The Leader/Lead key provides a powerful multi-functional navigation mechanism.
 It is case-sensitive and understands contexts, bookmarks and location shortcuts.

 | Key | Function |
 |:---:| --- |